cartesi/docs/docs/tut/2/greetings-app.md

 ```

 As you see, our application code can still be written with shell scripts.
 Your production application, however, can be written in anything that is ultimately runnable by Cartesi's RISC-V-based machine.
 For example, the `rootfs.ext2` filesystem we are using, which is loaded inside of the emulator, already includes a Lua interpreter, so you can write your applications in Lua (use `#!/usr/bin/lua` as the first line of your executable script file).

+The `greetings.sh` application above makes use of the `dd` utility, which can perform raw byte stream writes and reads, in and out of mounted devices.
+The user input and user output files of our Greetings DApp will not be mounted as filesystems within the emulator, but as raw, flat I/O devices.
+Raw device access means the emulator sees the emulated device for what it is (a flat file), and then reads and writes directly from and to any low-level position of the device (which is always just a file).
+That gives us more direct control over the contents of computation inputs and outputs, at the price of the flexibility offered by mounting actual filesystems and working with emulated individual files that are packed within the backing filesystem files.

 ## Packaging the Greetings app